GameMakerDiscord/Sten/README.md

 # Sten
-Least-significant nibble stenography implementation for GameMaker
+Least-significant nibble steganography implementation for GameMaker

 Maintained by: Nommiin